Trumpeter swan: Nesting and incubation behaviour

 The fabrication of a nest is an incredibly precise process that takes place over a series of 11 to 35 days and typically breeding pairs will begin construction in late April.
 The time of year the nest-building process begins can slightly vary due to weather conditions in the previous year; if the environment was colder and wet the females may not be healthy enough to be mating right away and as a result, the nesting behavior might be slightly delayed.
 It is common to find nests of trumpeter swans surrounded by water or close to water.
 This is advantageous to the parents because it can reduce the risk of predation, provide optimal foraging sources such as aquatic vegetation, as well as ensure there is nearby water for when the cygnets are hatched.

 The long duration of the nest building process is predominantly due to the nest being so large (1.2 to 3.6m in diameter) and fabricated mainly from submerged vegetation as well as grasses and grass-like plants.
-It has been observed that adult trumpeter swans do not directly bring the building materials directly to the nest building site.
+It has been observed that adult trumpeter swans do not bring the building materials directly to the nest building site.
 The males use a specific action that includes facing away from the nest and throwing organic materials over their shoulder moving closer and closer to the nesting area.
 Eventually when they arrive at the nesting site the mating pair are both involved in the construction, but, as mentioned above the male spends the majority of his time doing the construction.
-During nest construction, female trumpeter swans feed significantly more frequently than males in order to fuel up for laying the eggs.
+During nest construction, female trumpeter swans feed significantly more frequently than males in preparation for laying the eggs.
 This is greatly supported by the male counterpart of the species because ultimately if the female is keeping herself healthy it will, in the end, ensure healthy offspring which improves the fitness of the mating pair.